Tapu Fini Raid Overview

 Top Overall Counters

-| Pokémon | Best Moveset | Why It’s Strong |
+| Pokémon | Best Moveset | Why It Performs Well |

 |---|---|---|

-| Mega Sceptile | Fury Cutter + Frenzy Plant | Massive Grass DPS |
+| Mega Sceptile | Fury Cutter + Frenzy Plant | Extremely high Grass-type damage |

-| Mega Venusaur | Vine Whip + Frenzy Plant | Great bulk + Mega boost |
+| Mega Venusaur | Vine Whip + Frenzy Plant | Strong bulk with useful Mega support |

-| Mega Manectric | Thunder Fang + Wild Charge | Strong Electric Mega |
+| Mega Manectric | Thunder Fang + Wild Charge | Reliable Mega Electric attacker |

-| Xurkitree | Thunder Shock + Discharge | Top Electric DPS |
+| Xurkitree | Thunder Shock + Discharge | One of the strongest Electric raid attackers |

-| Kartana | Razor Leaf + Leaf Blade | Ridiculous Grass damage |
+| Kartana | Razor Leaf + Leaf Blade | Massive Grass-type DPS |

-| Zekrom | Charge Beam + Fusion Bolt | Powerful Electric attacker |
+| Zekrom | Charge Beam + Fusion Bolt | Excellent balance of damage and survivability |

-| Shadow Raikou | Thunder Shock + Wild Charge | Huge burst damage |
+| Shadow Raikou | Thunder Shock + Wild Charge | Very high burst damage |

-| Tapu Bulu | Bullet Seed + Grass Knot | Strong Grass Fairy attacker |
+| Tapu Bulu | Bullet Seed + Grass Knot | Solid Grass attacker with Fairy typing |

-| Roserade | Razor Leaf + Grass Knot | Budget-friendly damage |
+| Roserade | Razor Leaf + Grass Knot | Strong budget-friendly option |

-| Magnzone | Spark + Wild Charge | Reliable Electric Steel |
+| Magnezone | Spark + Wild Charge | Reliable Electric-type damage |

 Best Electric Counters

-| Pokémon | Why It’s Great |
+| Pokémon | Why It Works Well |

 |---|---|

-| Xurkitree | Highest Electric DPS |
+| Xurkitree | Outstanding Electric-type DPS |

-| Mega Manectric | Mega team boost |
+| Mega Manectric | Useful Mega boost for the entire raid group |

-| Shadow Raikou | Extremely fast damage |
+| Shadow Raikou | Extremely fast damage output |

-| Thundurus | Strong legendary option |
+| Thundurus | Strong legendary Electric attacker |

 Best Grass Counters

-| Pokémon | Why It’s Strong |
+| Pokémon | Why It Performs Well |

 |---|---|

-| Kartana | Incredible raid DPS |
+| Kartana | Extremely high raid DPS |

-| Mega Sceptile | Massive Mega damage |
+| Mega Sceptile | Massive Mega-boosted Grass damage |

-| Mega Venusaur | Excellent survivability |
+| Mega Venusaur | Better survivability than most Grass-types |

-| Tapu Bulu | Great typing |
+| Tapu Bulu | Useful typing and strong Grass attacks |

-| Rillaboom | Strong community-day attacker |
+| Rillaboom | Strong Community Day attacker |

 Poison Counters